 To get around we walked most places.
 From our hotel we were about 15 minutes to the Colosseum, 25 minutes to Spanish steps and 35-40 minutes from the Vatican City.
 You can use Uber in Rome, so this is a must have app when you’re there, especially to get you home after a full day of walking.

 However you do Rome, I am sure you’ll have a wonderful time.
 Allow yourself at least 48 hours to see all the sights and enjoy the local culture.
-Of course you could cram it all in for a day, but to relax and explore, I’d definitely say 48 hours is needed.
+Of course you could cram it all in for a day, but to relax and explore, I’d definitely say 48-72 hours is needed so a long weekend in Rome is a travel must for solos or couples.

 Be sure to let me know if you go on what your favourite things to see, do and eat were.
 And of course if you have any questions, please use the comments below or find me on social media.